Darbjm/Wordee/README.md

 <br>
 <br>
 <h3>Offers pending</h3>
 The offers page was another big win.
-When the user sends an offer I had to attach the user sending the offer in the back-end with the following code:&nbsp
+When the user sends an offer I had to attach the user sending the offer in the back-end with the following code:

 ```javascript
 function offersPendingCreate(req, res) {